kuri-team/yabe-mall/README.md

 ### 1. Deployment
 #### Yabe online mall e-commerce website, deployed with Heroku: https://yabe-mall.herokuapp.com/ (`main` branch)
-**Deployment usage notice:** Heroku provides an [ephemeral filesystem](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted); and for this assignment, we were restricted by our instructor [@TriDang](https://github.com/TriDang) to only use static .csv assets as database.
-For these two reasons, any user created data such as registration, password change, file upload, etc. will be discarded each day at midnight UTC±00:00.
-Do not save any important data on this demo web application.
+**Usage Notice:** Heroku provides an [ephemeral filesystem](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted); and for this assignment, we were restricted by our instructor [@TriDang](https://github.com/TriDang) to only use static .csv assets as database.
+For these two reasons, any user created data such as registration, password change, file upload, etc. will be purged each day at midnight UTC±00:00 as a new instance of the application is automatically redeployed by Heroku.
+Do not save any important data on this demonstrative web application.

 #### Backup: https://kuri-team.github.io/yabe-mall/ (`release-2.4-05-08-21` branch) - static website